Scottish Enterprise Technology Park

 Safeglass (Europe) Ltd

-Winner in the innovation category of the Queen’s Award for Enterprise 2005 for the commercial success of its safety product, Safeglass, a safety product which is made of a polymer material that mimics some of the properties of glass but does not cause injury when broken.
-The company has continued to grow on the Park since 1997.
+Safeglass has continued to grow on the Park since 1997 and an award winning Company in the innovation category of the Queen’s Award for Enterprise, presented for the commercial success of its safety product.
+This product was used for break-glass on public transport: a safety product which is made of a polymer material that mimics some of the properties of glass but does not cause injury when broken.

 Ecebs are an advanced technology company specialising in Smartcard Software Development and solutions.
 They provide products and services throughout the world.
 Formed in 2000 by a team of experienced smartcard industry professionals, Ecebs have created rapid development technology that can be deployed across an all-encompassing range of smartcard requirements.
 These include payment, ticketing, contactless systems, I.D., biometrics and healthcare.

-The Park benefits from a broad range of facilities including a security controlled, high amenity, landscaped environment with flexible accommodation including multi-occupancy units, stand-alone buildings and development sites.
+The Park benefits from a broad range of facilities including: a 24/7 security controlled and permanent manned security presence high amenity a landscaped environment with flexible accommodation, extending to – fully serviced office space; multi-occupancy units; Single-occupancy buildings; stand-alone buildings and potential development sites ranging from 0.83 acres up to 3.04 acres.

-SETP benefits from a modern Information and Communication Technology infrastructure with the majority of occupiers located on the Park having access to the following services:
+SETP benefits from a modern Information and Communication Technology infrastructure with the majority of occupiers located on the Park having access to these services.
+We are currently installing a new high speed internet (Broadband) connectivity and hosted VOIP telephony service.

 The Park has benefited from a healthy level of demand over recent years which highlighted the need for further developments.
 With the Park continuing to grow, the Management Team are already looking at the next development and are continually working on increasing the number of companies that are attracted to the Park each year.